wowool/wowool-nlp-compare/README.md

 ### Anaphora

-None of the NLP engine except Wowool is resolving the Anaphora.
+None of the NLP engines except Wowool is resolving the Anaphora.
-In the second sentence of the same text, we see that spacy, stanza and google are missing the anaphora references to:
+In the second sentence of the same text, we see that Spacy, Stanza and Google are missing the anaphora references to:

 * *Mary Smith (she)*,
 * *EyeOnText (the it company)*